9thcirclegames/wisdom-of-cthulhu/woc.rules.en.md

 Blocked cards cannot be occupied by a Searcher Marker, except that of the owner of the Great Old Ones marker.
 It is possible to place a Great Old Ones marker on a card occupied by an opponent’s Searcher Marker, in this case the latter is discarded and returns to the owner's hand.
 * One of the __Invocation Powers__ of any Great Old Ones Cards.
 Power is inaccessible for its use, except from the owner of the marker.
 The Great Old Ones marker can only be placed on a Invocation Power, never on a Power of Evocation.
 When a particular Great Old Ones comes into play with the Evocation (see), you will not be able to place a Great Old Ones marker on any Power of your card.
 The Great Old Ones marker remains in play until the end of the turn and then returns to its owner.
 It is possible, however, to remove an opponent’s Great Old Ones Marker with a Search Action by spending an Obsession Card.
 The Marker is discarded for the entire turn (without returning to its owner) and the released item cannot be used and / or purchased with the same action, it can with a subsequent action.

-## Great Old Ones Cards and Ritual Dashboard
+## Great Old Ones cards and Ritual Dashboard
 During the game, using the Ritual Object cards, there is a chance for players to advance on the Ritual Dashboard and evoke one of the Great Old Ones.
 Each Great Old Ones Card has a Dark Bond symbol.
 These symbols are also shown on the Ritual Object cards indicating what Great Old One they can evoke completing their ritual requirements.

 In the game the number of Great Old Ones Cards depends on the number of players, who will take advantage of their Invocation Powers.
-The first player who can complete the entire path on the Ritual Dashboard will be able to _evoke_ a specific Great Old One, discarding other Grat Old Ones cards in play.
+The first player who can complete the entire path on the Ritual Dashboard will be able to _evoke_ a specific Great Old One.
+Only one Great Old One could be evoked during the game.
+So, when it's happen, discarding the other Great Old Ones cards in play.

+### ritual Objects
+Ritual Objects are normal Knowledge Cards, but when they are bought from the Research Area, they are always put on the Learning Area, as its Power is not activated by default.

+* If the Ritual Object is a Continuous Card, Power always has effect and at the same time it counts as a Ritual Object.
+* If it's an Immediate card, when you decide to use the Power, the card is put on the discards pile, thus it cannot be used as a Ritual Object anymore.
+* If it's an Activation card and the Power is activated, it is no longer considered a Ritual Object for the rest of the turn.
+* If it is a Combination card, after completing the combination, it should normally be treated as described.
+Each Ritual Object is tied to the Great Old One which the card is able to evoke.
+To advance the Ritual token on the Ritual Dashboard, the requirements printed on the card itself must be fulfilled (see below).

-The steps to follow for the Summoning and the Evocation of the Great Old Ones, using the Ritual Objects, are as follows:
+The steps to follow for the Summoning and the Evocation of the Great Old Ones, using the Ritual Objects, are the follows:

-* Ritual Object Cards are put into play in their Learning Area regardless of their type of Power, as described above (see);
+* Ritual Object Cards are put into play in the Learning Area regardless of their type of Power, as described above;
 * They may have any number at stake, with a Dark Bond of different Great Old Ones;
 * Ritual requirements do not count as actions so, to satisfy them, you do not need to spend Research Cards or Obsession Cards.
 They are conditions to be checked during the turn.
-If a condition is met, the requirement is considered complete and you can check the next one.
-Ritual requirements are always in the number of three:
+If a condition is met, the requirement is considered complete and you can check for the next one.

+A Ritual has always 3 phases:

-1.  __Study:__ Have something at the beginning of the turn;
+1.  __Study:__ to have something at the beginning of the turn;
-2.  __Transmutation:__ Acquire something during the turn;
+2.  __Transmutation:__ to acquire something during the turn;
-3. __Sacrifice:__ discard something at the end of next turn.
+3. __Sacrifice:__ to discard something at the end of next turn.

-To indicate that a requirement has been met, the card has to be rotated 90° to the right each time (N.B.: when a card has been rotated three times, meeting all the requirements, player immediately acquires the Cards Knowledge Points with the same Dark Bond of the Ritual Object in question);
+To indicate that a requirement has been met, the card is rotated 90° to the right each time (N.B.: when a card has been rotated three times, meeting all the requirements, player immediately acquires the Knowledge Points with the same Dark Bond of the Ritual Object in question);

 * Each completed requirement corresponds to an advance of their own Ritual Marker on the Ritual Dashboard;
 * Powers completing free requirements, or making progress on the Ritual Dashboard directly, reduce requirements of a chosen card by one in effect: Ritual Object can be rotated 90°;